Noroff-FEU-Assignments/project-exam-1-MariuszRozycki/README.md

 - I made a low-fidelity prototypes in AdobeXD,
 - choose fonts, colors,
 - tested low-fidelity prototypes,
-- choose picture to project and adjusted them to requirements,
+- choose pictures to project and adjusted them to requirements,
 - I made a high fidelity prototypes,

 ### Technical